natalie-mein/Minishell/README.md

 ### Copyright and contact information

 - Copyright (c) 2024 Helena Utzig, Natalie Meintjes.
-- If you have any problems, questions, ideas or suggestions, please reach me out by natalie.mein@gmail.com.
+- If you have any problems, questions, ideas or suggestions, please reach out to me by email at natalie.mein@gmail.com.
-- Contact into the 42Network: https://profile.intra.42.fr/users/nmeintje.
+- My profile on the 42Network: https://profile.intra.42.fr/users/nmeintje.